stuartleeks/posh-azurecli/README.md

 ## Release Notes

+## 0.1.4
+Released to non-milestone feed 18th August 2016
+* Add a version check on Azure CLI in chocolatey install (requires >= 0.9.7)
+* Update path to license file in nuspec

 ### 0.1.3
 Released to non-milestone feed 18th August 2015
 * Update to utility function to handle PATH strings with empty segments